guptasu/contrib/README.md

 extensions.
 More specifically:

-* Unless stated otherwise in specific cases, the Istio Authors are not responsible for maintaining, updating, bug fixing, documenting, or other supporting any of the material in this repository.
+* Unless stated otherwise in specific cases, the Istio Authors are not responsible for maintaining, updating, bug fixing, documenting, or otherwise supporting any of the material in this repository.

 * There are very minimal commit restrictions on this repo.
 We invite a high degree of community participation in the stuff in this repo.